 If I am none of these, then who am I?

-After negating all of the above-mentioned as “not this, not this,” that Awareness which alone remains — that I am.
+After negating all of the above-mentioned as “not this, not this,” that Awareness which alone remains —

 Be still and know that